Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 ToolWhat it does

-read_many_repo_filesBatched read of up to 20 files (50KB each).
+read_many_repo_filesBatched read of up to 20 files.
 Good for "review every SKILL.md."

 edit_repo_fileIn-place find-and-replace.
 Default requires exactly one match of old_string; set allow_multiple: true to replace every occurrence.
 Use for targeted changes to existing files — preserves everything you don't touch.

 write_repo_fileCreate a new file or fully rewrite an existing one.
+Creates parent directories as needed.
 Prefer edit_repo_file for targeted changes.

 delete_repo_fileDelete a file.
 Always confirm with the user first.